texastribune/data-visuals-create/README.md

 npx @data-visuals/create@latest <project-type> <project-name>
 ```

 Currently there are two project types available — `graphic` and `feature`.

+`graphic` - embeddable graphics, like the [district race lookup embedded in this voter guide](https://www.texastribune.org/2022/01/17/texas-primary-election-2022-voter-guide/)
+`features` - entire page projects, like this [2022 primary ballot page](https://apps.texastribune.org/features/2022/texas-election-results-2022-primary/)

 The project name should be passed in as a slug, i.e. `my-beautiful-project`.

 ```sh
 npx @data-visuals/create@latest graphic school-funding
 ```

-This will create a directory for you, copy in the files, install the dependencies, and do your first `git commit`.
+This will create a directory for you, copy in the files, install the dependencies and do your first `git commit`.

 The directory name will be formatted like this: